-A baseline population study conducted by Wildlife Biologist Jeff Alvarez in 2009 revealed that some 90 to 120 adult western pond turtles depend on habitat provided by MVSD’s Moorhen Marsh.
+A baseline population study conducted in 2009 revealed that some 90 to 120 adult western pond turtles depend on habitat provided by MVSD’s Moorhen Marsh.
 This 21-acre freshwater wetland was constructed in the 1970s to provide valuable aquatic habitat for native fish and wildlife.
 The marsh receives 1.2 million gallons daily of advanced secondarily treated effluent as its primary water source.

-The first attempt to answer some of these questions began in 2012.
-With grant funding from the Contra Costa Fish and Wildlife Committee, MVSD purchased five very high frequency (VHF) radio telemetry units to monitor the turtle’s activity.
+With grant funding from the Contra Costa Fish and Wildlife Committee, MVSD purchased five very high frequency (VHF) radio telemetry units to monitor the turtles' activity.
 However, this method did not prove as successful as hoped, as the VHF units used to tag turtles proved unreliable.
 Though significantly more expensive, GPS is a more effective and efficient form of tracking compared with the VHF units, as long as the turtle is big enoughto carry the added weight of the larger GPS unit.
-Fortunately, Moorhen Marsh is home to some very large turtles!

-The Western Pond Turtle was recently separated into two species, the Northern Pond Turtle (Actinemys marmorata) and the Southwestern Pond Turtle (Actinemys pallida).
-The southwestern pond turtle is in serious decline throughout its range, which likely includes Contra Costa County.
-Soon, MVSD hopes to determine which species calls Moorhen Marsh home.
-Check this site regularly for more updates on this and other aspects if the study!
+The Western Pond Turtle was separated into two species, the Northern Pond Turtle (Actinemys marmorata) and the Southwestern Pond Turtle (Actinemys pallida).
+The southwestern pond turtle is in serious decline throughout its range, which likely includes Contra Costa County and is still under study.